taiiii/my_app/README.md

 ## In case you are registered
 - Access to http://127.0.0.1:8000/login
 - Please log in as a demo user
-  -E-Mail Address: tom@example.com
+  - E-Mail Address: tom@example.com
-  -Password: 'password'
+  - Password: 'password'

 ## In case you are a new user
 - Access to http://localhost:8000/register